 All options are also offered on a part-time basis and such students are expected to complete the course within 2 to 3 years.
-Part-time students are not restricted to starting in October.
-Instead they are offered individual guidance on the best sequence of study based on their prior knowledge and availability to attend.
-For part time students who join the course after the induction week module, presentations are made available and, when possible, a recording.
-If recording is not available the student is given the opportunity to meet with the course director or nominated person to cover any critical aspects of the induction week.
+Part-time students will be expected to start in October.
+They are also offered individual guidance on the best sequence of study based on their prior knowledge and availability to attend.
+Flexible learning options will be made available to part time students including online attendance as well as access to recordings, based on individual needs and circumstances.